MGA Rulebook 2013

 2.2 All players with handicaps better than 18 will be given penalty strokes to compensate for their superhuman performance capabilities.

 2.2.1 The amount of penalty strokes a player carries is calculated by rounding their handicap up from .5 and down from .4, then subtracting that number from 18. (ex.
-Handicap of 15.4 = 15, so 18-15=3 penalty strokes) This is automatically calculated on you MGAtour.com profile.
-You must have at least 5 scores in to calculate a handicap.
+Handicap of 15.4 = 15, so 18-15=3 penalty strokes) This is automatically calculated on your MGAtour.com profile.
+You must have at least 5 scores entered to calculate a handicap.

 2.3.1 If you have less than five scores registered to your account, you will not be able to generate a handicap and as a result will not be allowed to enter any MGA events.
 So put some scores in sandbagger!!